mekinsie/currency-exchanger/README.md

 # Currency Exchanger
-Input an amount and choose a currency for it to be converted.
+Input an amount (in U.S. dollars) and choose a currency for it to be converted to.

 #### By _**Mekinsie Callahan**_